saurabhkoshatwar/saurabhkoshatwar/README.md

 I'm a Software Developer, Data Science Enthusiast and a Bot Hobbyist.

-Currently I am a graduate student at the University of Southern California pursuing masters in Computer Science specializing in Data Science.
+I am a graduate student at the University of Southern California pursuing a master's in Computer Science specializing in Data Science.
 Actively seeking Summer'22 software engineering/ML Internships.

-Before this, I worked at [‘CLSA Technology & Services LLP’](https://clsa.com) as a software developer for the Fixed income cash commodities and equity derivatives team for 2 years.
+I worked as a Software Engineer at [‘CLSA Technology & Services LLP’](https://clsa.com) for 2 years.
+I worked on and delivered several features for the system which had in-memory distributed computing architecture.
+During my time at CLSA Technology & Services, I worked on technologies like Java, Python, Spring, MongoDB, Redis Oracle DB, PostgreSQL, Apache Spark, Apache Camel, Apache Kafka. and Liquibase.

+I completed my bachelor’s in Computer Science at Vishwakarma Institute of Information Technology.
+I graduated with a CGPA of 8.8/10 and was a merit rank holder (in the top 10 of over 300 students in my batch).

+As a Machine Learning - Deep Learning enthusiast I have worked on a few projects like Dementia diagnosis,
+Product quality detection based on customer reviews and VoxelNet: End-to-End Learning for Point Cloud Based 3D Object Detection, .. working on such projects gave me a comprehensive experience of end-to-end ML development and deployment processes.

+I enjoy participating in hackathons.
+● I secured 3rd rank in the HackerRank global coding competition ● Received a grand prize of £ 250 & pilot grant of £ 10,000 for being 3rd out of 30+ teams across Los Angeles and London in NeuroHack Hackathon 2022..

 You can find me on <a href="mailto:saurabhkoshatwar1996@gmail.com"><img height="30" src="/images/gmail.png" ></a> or on <a href="https://www.linkedin.com/in/saurabhkoshatwar/"><img height="30" src="/images/linkedin.png"></a>.